This post may contain affiliate links, from which we earn an income.

 Where to Stay in a Van in Tarifa, Spain

-Search Park4Night or Campercontact and you will see there is no shortage of free camping spots.
+Search Park4Night or Campercontact and you will see there is no shortage of free camping spots or motorhome aires.
 Our favourite van spot was here, literally on the edge of Playa Valdevaqueros, looking across to Punta Paloma and the Atlantic beyond.

 Practicalities of Van Life in Tarifa, Spain